(Version 4, Approved Oct 2018)

 ETC takes privacy of information very seriously and will at all times take steps to ensure that an individual’s information is stored and disposed of securely through the use of and adherence to protected IT systems, filing systems, security procedures, secure offsite storage and records management policies.

-If an individual believes that ETC has not protected their information in line with the Privacy Act 1988 and the Australian Privacy Principles, they can contact ETC via the ETC website – Feedback tab to have their concern addressed.
-If a concern is not satisfactorily addressed an individual may contact the Office of Australian Information Commissioner (OIAC) to have the concern heard and determined.
+If an individual believes that ETC has not protected their information in line with the Privacy Act 1988 and the Australian Privacy Principles 2014, they can contact ETC via the ETC website – Feedback Form to have their concern addressed.
+If a concern is not satisfactorily addressed an individual may contact the Office of Australian Information Commissioner (OAIC) to have the concern heard and determined.

 Sign up for our newsletter to stay informed about the latest tips, trends and business insights from ETC – Enterprise & Training Company Ltd.